lcniell123/bonfire/README.md

 **Manasse Nkundimana**- Developer <br>
 **Luciano Crossa**- Scrum Master

 When camping, bonfires are a great conversation starter.
-They are great scenarios to get to know a group of people or individual.
-The application bonfire will help users organize bonfires between couples in order to meet and cook a dish together out door.
+They are great scenarios to get to know a group of people or individuals.
+The application Bonfire will help users organize bonfires groups or couples in order to meet and cook a dish together out door.
 In the northwest, camping has become so popular, that in some cases it is even hard to find a camping spot because they are all taken.
 Through the application the users can setup meeting times, discuss what they will cook together, find available locations to meet and more.

 ## Backlog-